gabriela-dinca/learning_ionic/README.md

 # Tasky

-A minimal Progressive Web App built on top of Angular Ionic and Firebase to illustrate it's features.
+A minimal Android App built on top of Angular Ionic and Firebase to illustrate it's features.

 ## Requirements
 * NodeJS (v12.16.2)